gsominsk/ai-trading-tool/memory-bank/progress.md

 [2025-08-06 19:24:00] - **Phase 1 (Foundation & Contracts) Completed**: Successfully established the project's foundational structure, including all necessary files, class skeletons (`OMS`, `TradingCycle`), and a comprehensive suite of contract tests.
 All tests passed, confirming the stability and correctness of the initial architecture.
 The project is now ready for Phase 2.

 [2025-08-06 19:35:00] - **Phase 2 (Core Logic) Completed**: Successfully implemented the core logic of the `TradingCycle`, including order status synchronization, stubbed AI interaction, and order placement orchestration.
 All unit tests for the new logic are passing, confirming the correctness of the implementation.
 The project is now ready for Phase 3.

+[2025-08-06 23:17:19] - Began task 3.4: Create `OrderRepository` class.
+This is the first step in refactoring the OMS persistence layer.

+[2025-08-06 23:18:01] - Began task 3.4: Create `OrderRepository` class.
+This is the first step in refactoring the OMS persistence layer.

+[2025-08-06 23:31:39] - The implementation plan for Phase 3 has been updated to include a detailed breakdown of the OMS persistence refactoring.
+All planning and documentation are now aligned.